efeelize/eng/bec/record/phase_1/Day_49.md

 ## 3.topic：
 ## PART I.set prices for product sold in foreign markets
-- include production costs and costs of foreign trade,such as taxes,tariffs,and transportation, often they are higher than prices in domestic markets.
+- include production costs and costs of foreign trade,such as taxes, tariffs, and transportation, often they are higher than prices in domestic markets.

 ## PART II. exporting goods or services for the first time
 ### improtance
 - in order to develop new market or to reduce costs through economies of scale or lower wages.
 - take advantage of rich resources in other countries or lower government restrictions.

 ### how
 - take cultural differences into consideration when exporting goods or services for the first time.
 - seek professional advice,it may aviod marketing disaters which may lead to big loses.

 ## PART III.entering foreign markets
 ### how
 - by setting up subsidiary,we can save the shipping costs and keep complete control of the business.
 - to meet the needs in foreign markets,we have to adapt product even through the process in costly.